gridai/grid-docs/docs/features/datastores/2_Using Datastores/3_inspecting_status.md

 ## Inspecting Status Using the UI

-Navigating to the [Grid Platform Datastores Tab](https://platform.grid.ai/#/datastores) in order to view the current status of your datastores in a graphical format.
+Navigate to the [Grid Platform Datastores Tab](https://platform.grid.ai/#/datastores) in order to view the current status of your datastores in a graphical format.

 ![](../../../../static/images/datastores/datastore-status-via-ui.png)